install.packages("tidytext")

 In this case we will make a vectorisation layer that focusses on the top 10,000 most common words:

 We will build a neural network with an embedding layer, a convolution layer, and a dense layer.
 We have dropout layers included to avoid overfitting.
-The embedding layer converts each word to continuous vector.
-The convolution layer learns relevant features over
+The embedding layer converts each word to a continuous vector.
+The convolution layer then analysis sequences of these vectors.

 The output layer has a softmax activation layer - which is standard for categorical outputs.